 Since 2010 she performed her own music in projects with video makers (Supermamie by Thomas Mailaender), dancers (A blue coat, with Teri J.Weikel, Donc by Sylvain Groud), actors (L’uccello di fuoco by Chiara Guidi, with Massimo Simonini).

-In 2018 she was invited to the Banff Center for Arts and Creativity in Canada to participate in the residency The Creative Gesture – Collective Composition Lab for Music and Dance.
+In 2018 she was invited as a composer to the Banff Center for Arts and Creativity in Canada, to participate in the residency The Creative Gesture – Collective Composition Lab for Music and Dance.

-She has been in a duo with Italian cellist Deborah Walker for about 15 years.
-They are the recipient of music by Éliane Radigue, Pascale Criton, Philip Corner, Tim Parkinson but they also feature their own compositions and they improvise.
-The distinctive feature of their music is a mix of a timbre research on their istruments, the use of voices, melodic elements inspired by north italian traditional singing and more.
+She has been in a duo with Italian cellist Deborah Walker for about 20 years.
+They are the recipient of music by Éliane Radigue, Pascale Criton, Philip Corner, Tim Parkinson but they also feature their own compositions and they are both improvisers.
+The distinctive feature of their music is a mix of a timbre research on their istruments, the use of voices, melodic elements inspired by north italian traditional singing, research on microintervals and more.
 In 2017 they released with Unseen Worlds EXTREEMIZMS, early and late a cd dedicated to Philip Corner’s music featuring the composer on piano and Rhodri Davies on harp.

-The duo worked on original music inspired by their region’s folk songs Canti di guerra, di lavoro e d’amore that they performed at several contemporary music festivals in Europe and Mexico and which is becoming a record.
+The duo worked on original music inspired by their region’s folk songs Canti di guerra, di lavoro e d’amore that they performed at several contemporary music festivals in Europe and Mexico and which became an album in 2021.

 Silvia has been the violinist of the French ensemble Dedalus since 2006.
 The ensemble has commissioned and recorded new pieces by Christian Wolff, Alvin Lucier, Phill Niblock, Jürg Frey, Michael Pisaro, Sébastien Roux, Catherine Lamb, Éliane Radigue and many others.